No. 22 Oregon State rallies to stun No. 10 Oregon 38-34

 Oregon led 14-10 at halftime, and early in the second half it was the Beavers whose errors led to scores.

-Oregon State forced a three-and-out to start the third quarter, but Gulbranson’s first-down pass over the middle intended for Silas Bolden was intercepted by linebacker Jeffrey Bassa, who returned it 33 yards to the 2-yard line.
+Oregon State forced a three-and-out to start the third quarter, but Gulbranson’s first-down pass over the middle intended for Silas Bolden was intercepted by linebacker Jeffrey Bassa, who returned it 33 yards to the 2.

 James ran for a touchdown on the next play to make it 21-10.